-The most significant change to administrative costs for 2017 is related to Questor's expansion into the United States.
-This has resulted in an overall increase in corporate costs primarily related to tax filing and advisory services.
-The fees related to these services will vary from quarter to quarter but will trend higher during the remaining quarters in 2017.
+The most significant change to administration costs for 2017 is related to Questor's expansion into the United States.
+This has resulted in an overall increase in corporate costs primarily related to tax filing and tax advisory services.
+The fees related to these services will vary from quarter to quarter but will trend higher in 2018.